TyVirgo/FIAP/README.md

 If you need to change the values of other properties and see what they mean, check out './src/option.py' file.(For example: train/test dataset path, number of Gpus, and optimization parameters)

 More testing commonds can be found in `./src/demo.sh` file.

-5. The output results will be sorted in `./results`.
-(We have been put our testing log file in `./results`) We also provide our testing results on five benchmark datasets on [Google Drive](https://drive.google.com/drive/folders/1F6unBkp6L1oJb_gOgSHYM5ZZbyLImDPH?usp=sharing).
+5. The output results will be sorted in `./experiment/test/`.

 ## How to Train